nuitrcs/linking-vscode-to-llms-workshop/README.md

-### 3. Install Python via Miniforge
+## 3. Install Python via Miniforge

 > **macOS / Linux users:** Python should be available by default on your system.
 Therefore you have the option to skip this step.
 However you may benefit from using this version of Python rather than your system Python if you plan to code heavily.

-If you do not already have Python installed (or are unsure if you do), please instal Python using  **Miniforge**, a lightweight installer that includes Python and the `conda` package manager.
+If you do not already have Python installed (or are unsure if you do), please install Python using  **Miniforge**, a lightweight installer that includes Python and the `conda` package manager.

-Installers are avilable here:  https://github.com/conda-forge/miniforge/releases/latest — download the file named **Miniforge3-Windows-x86_64.exe**
+Installers are available here:  https://github.com/conda-forge/miniforge/releases/latest — download the installer that matches your operating system (Windows, macOS, or Linux).

 Run the installer.
 The default settings are fine, with one exception: on the **Advanced Options** screen, check **"Add Miniforge3 to my PATH environment variable"**.
 This ensures Python and conda are accessible from the terminal.